 The Best Sources for Free Royalty-Free Samples

 Since the release of the Akai MPC in 1988 sampling became really common in music production.
 Today sampling is more relevant than ever.
-You can easily use samples with the help of software like DAWs or samplers like the TX16Wx, for your own unique creations.
+You can easily use samples with the help of software like DAWs or free sampler plugins, for your own unique creations.
 Whenever you use samples from someone else you have to consider the license of the samples.
 If you use samples without permission you could end up paying royalties or other financial penalties.
 Clearing a sample can be a little bit difficult and if you don’t want to care about this you should focus on royalty-free samples.
 It is totally fine to offer samples that aren’t royalty-free, but in my opinion, it should be communicated really clearly.
 In case you want to find out what your music can earn you in royalties check out the streaming royalties calculator.

 These icons will help you to easily identify what you need to do in return for the free samples: